-The Company has one customer, Regeneron Pharmaceuticals, Inc. (Regeneron), which represents 100% of the Company's total revenue for the quarters ended March 31, 2021, and 2020 (see Note 10).
+The Company has one customer, Regeneron, which represents 100% of the Company's total revenue for the three and six months ended June 30, 2021, and 2020 (see Note 10).

 Risks and Uncertainties

 The Company is subject to risks and uncertainties common to early-stage companies in the biotechnology industry, including, but not limited to, development by competitors of new technological innovations, protection of proprietary technology, dependence on key personnel, compliance with government regulations and the need to obtain additional financing to fund operations.
 Product candidates currently under development will require significant additional research and development efforts, including extensive preclinical studies, clinical trials, and regulatory approval, prior to commercialization.
 These efforts require significant amounts of additional capital, adequate personnel infrastructure and extensive compliance and reporting.